 One house burned, was rebuilt in the same style and fits beautifully in to the setting.

-That house of stone first floor and wood second floor is shown here.
+That house of a stone first floor and wood second floor is shown here.
 Notice that the size of the rocks are smaller than of old.
-The stone entrance is original built by Stys.
+The stone entrance is original and built by Stys.

 For this information on Russian Village I would like to thank Georgia who was so kind to show us her Stys built house.
 She has lived there since a child of 8 years old.